Treatments for the Invasive L. dispar Begin in Western NC

 This month, the N.C.
-Department of Agriculture and Consumer Services’ Gypsy Moth Program is beginning gypsy moth treatments at sites within Surry, Buncombe, Yancey, and McDowell Counties.
+Department of Agriculture and Consumer Services is beginning treatments for Lymantria dispar (formerly known as ‘gypsy moth’) at sites within Surry, Buncombe, Yancey, and McDowell Counties.
 The four areas targeted for treatment include:

 - 2,080-acre block near the Lamsburg community in Surry County (as early as June 3)